Kaustubh-Natuskar/moreThanFAANGM/README.md

 ## Feedback

-If you have any feedback or suggestions please reach out to maintainers of this repository.
+If you have any feedback or suggestions please reach out to maintainers.
 * [Kaustubh Natuskar](https://www.linkedin.com/in/kaustubhnatuskar/)
 * [Aayushi Singh](https://www.linkedin.com/in/aayushisingh1703/)